Go on to Part Seven

 Feb.
 20 Quebec City, Quebec Centre Municipal des Congress

 The Quebec area band Et Cetera was the opening act and they were not well received.
 A tape exists of this gig.
+Attendance was disappointing with a published estimate of less than 2,000.

 Quebec City ad Feb.
 20, 1977